-It is the role of the Testing and Disability Services is to coordinate the delivery of accommodations that are both reasonable and appropriate to eligible students with disabilities.
+It is the role of the Office of Disability Services is to coordinate the delivery of accommodations that are both reasonable and appropriate to eligible students with disabilities.
 For that reason we apply certain standards to the documentation which we accept.
 Please provide the following guidelines to the individual or agency that will prepare your documentation:

 - Documentation must be from a professional qualified in their area of expertise to evaluate a particular type of disability (e.g., physician, psychologist, licensed mental health counselor, psychiatrist, or audiologist).

 - It should clearly state the current, specific diagnosis that underlies the disability.
 General descriptions such as “depressed” or “anxious” are not acceptable.
 Use of terms such as “implies” or “suggests” in front of a diagnosis also are not definitive enough for purposes of documenting a disability.

 - The report must be typed on letterhead and the evaluator’s name, title, date, and signature must be present.
 A medical diagnosis written on a prescription pad, even though signed, is not adequate.

 - Test results or an explanation of how the diagnosis was reached, and a clear determination that it substantially impacts academic performance or other major life activity, must be included.